-Once your happy yours is sharp, you should start in one corner and move up and down the lawn leaving approximately half a foot (or 15cm) between each set of holes.
+Once you are happy that yours is sharp, you should start in one corner and move up and down the lawn, leaving approximately half a foot (or 15cm) between each set of holes.

 Simply put the hollow tine aerator where you want the holes – put your foot on it or stamp on it (use some strong footwear) and wiggle the tool from side to side while pushing down with quite a bit of force.